Florida officer records are live — search the officer testifying against your client, free. Search free →

 Florida criminal practice

-Florida criminal statutes, grouped and source-linked.
+Florida Criminal Statutes & Criminal Code, grouped and source-linked.

-A clean entry point to the substantive Florida criminal code for state and county defense work — every charge linked to the official Florida Legislature text.
+A clean entry point to the substantive Florida criminal code for state and county defense work, every charge linked to the official Florida Legislature text.
 Built for the way a case is actually charged, not the way the statute book is numbered.

 Florida criminal statutes · quick reference